SidhantCodes/NarrativeNugget/README.md

 - You need a valid API token for the Bard API to use this script.
 Make sure to replace `token = 'YOUR_BARD_API_TOKEN'` with your actual API token.
 - The generated summaries are based on the Bard API's responses and might vary in quality depending on the input text.
 - Ensure you have a stable internet connection while running the script since it relies on fetching data from YouTube and the Bard API.
+- For the installation of bard-api, prior to running the program, please follow the link above to the repo of bard-api and follow the methods mentioned there for proper installation
+- Also please update the token key for authentication of bard-api, by following the steps mentioned in the original repo

 ## Disclaimer